Telecinco: History of Telecinco

-On November 30, 2005, Telecinco launched Telecinco Estrellas and Telecinco Sport, the network's thematic channels dedicated to the consolidation of the brand in Spanish digital terrestrial television, which was released on the same day.
-On September 20, 2010, Telecinco began transmissions in HD.
+On 30 November 2005, Telecinco launched Telecinco Estrellas and Telecinco Sport, the network's thematic channels dedicated to the consolidation of the brand in Spanish digital terrestrial television, which was released on the same day.
+On 20 September 2010, Telecinco began transmissions in HD.

-In 2009 Mediaset and PRISA TV began the procedures for the merger of the open television divisions of both companies, finally the agreement became effective on January 1, 2011, the new company resulting from the process was renamed Mediaset España Comunicación.
+In 2009 Gestevisión Telecinco and PRISA TV began the procedures for the merger of the open television divisions of both companies.
+The agreement took effect on 1 January 2011, the new company resulting from this process was renamed Mediaset España Comunicación.

-After the merger, Telecinco came to control eight channels: Cuatro; LaSiete; Factoría de Ficción; Divinity; Boing; Energy and Nueve, so part of its programming was allocated to the grids of the rest of the group's channels.
+After the merger, Mediaset came to control eight channels: Cuatro; LaSiete; Factoría de Ficción; Divinity; Boing; Energy and Nueve, so part of its programming was allocated to the grids of the rest of the group's channels.
 In May 2014, LaSiete and Nueve were closed due to a court order.
 In 2016 Telecinco launched Be Mad.

 In 2017, the channel was involved in a scandal due to an alleged sexual abuse that occurred during Gran Hermano, the local version of Big Brother.
 The crisis resulted in the abandonment of some advertisers due to the network's handling of the crisis, which was accused of acting late, exposing the victim to reliving the situation and trying to silence the information related to the act.

+In 2022, Telecinco began to suffer from an exhaustion in its programming, which resulted in the loss of leadership in favor of Antena 3.
+For this reason, Mediaset initiated a reform in the channel's programming, Paolo Vasile left his position after twenty-three years and was replaced by Alessandro Salem, who assumed greater responsibility in the position.

+In 2023 Telecinco started to eliminate gossip and social affairs programmes for more family-oriented content such as game and reality shows, in addition to establishing a series of guidelines for presenters and collaborators on the channel, to which they prohibited them from issuing political ideas on entertainment programs or criticising other programs on the network and some celebrities.
+Its new slogan, Contigo siempre, was intended to reflect the new family-friendly style.
+The channel had been criticised for chat shows such as Sálvame taking up the vast majority of the channel's daytime output, and questionable scheduling, such as programmes with a 16+ rating aired across daytime slots.